Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Little better than LEO

 - [ICLR 2019] Meta-learning with differentiable closed-form solvers
-    * Teach to use tradional machining learning methods
+    * Teach to use traditional machining learning methods
     * Most likely no good than LEO

 - [ICML 2019] Fast Context Adaptation via Meta-Learning